hoopercampion/classes-boilerplate-code/readme.md

-# Challenge: Customizing a Portfolio Page
+# Challenge: Building a Website About Favorite TV Shows

-**Objective:** Customize a portfolio page by applying CSS styles to different sections using specific class names.
+**Objective:** Create a website about favorite TV shows by applying CSS styles to different sections using specific class names.

-**Instructions:**
+## Instructions:
-1. Download the provided boilerplate files: HTML and CSS.
+1. **Download the provided HTML boilerplate file.**

-2. Open the HTML file in a text editor.
+2. **Open the HTML file in a text editor.**

-3. Customize the portfolio page by following these instructions for each section:
+3. **Customize the website by following these instructions for each section:**

     **Header:**
     - Add the class name `header` to the header section (`<header>`).
-    - Apply the following styles to the header section using the `.header` class in the CSS file:
+    - Apply styles to the header section using the `.header` class in the CSS file.
+    - **Suggested Styles:**
         ```css
         .header {
             background-color: #333;